Recycle Rewards FAQs

 The Network Operator’s selection of the locations for refund points is multifaceted, and the proposed locations balance the anticipated quantity of recycled drink containers that are expected to be generated and the capacity of the Network Operator to service each location.

-Once the scheme is up and running, the Network Operator will monitor the performance of the network and find opportunities to deploy additional refund points across the State.
+The Network Operator will monitor the performance of the network and find opportunities to deploy additional refund points across the state.

 Who selects the location of the Recycle Rewards refund points?
 How can I request a refund point near me?